Asbestos-Related Diseases

 • Testicular mesothelioma is a rare type of mesothelioma that starts in the testicle lining.
 It causes swelling or masses on testicles.

-The overall 5-year survival rate for mesothelioma is 10%, according to the American Society of Clinical Oncology (ASCO).
-However, a patient’s prognosis can vary greatly by each mesothelioma type and other factors.
+The overall 5-year survival rate for mesothelioma is 15%, according to the American Cancer Society (ACS).
+However, a patient’s prognosis can vary greatly by mesothelioma type and other factors.

 Ovarian Cancer

-Ovarian cancer is cancer that affects the ovaries.
-The American Cancer Society (ACS) notes that studies have linked some cases of ovarian cancer back to asbestos exposure.
+Ovarian cancer affects the ovaries, and studies have linked some cases of ovarian cancer to asbestos exposure.

 Women could be at risk of asbestos-related ovarian cancer if they used talcum powder.
 Talcum powder is made from talc, a naturally occurring mineral often found near asbestos deposits, so cross-contamination could have happened.